A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: Introduction

 \section{Introduction}

-In recent years, autonomous driving has been one of the key areas of attention amongst automotive researchers.
-Numerous innovations and cutting-edge technologies have emerged to bring full vehicle autonomy.
-Vehicle teleportation is one of such technologies that originated to provide emergency assistance to autonomous vehicles (AVs) in unusual or difficult driving scenarios~\cite{9973618, davies2018self, zaboli2023survey}.
-However, this technology is also being targeted for teleoperated taxis and delivery services~\cite{5GAA_ToD, 9984654, 198034, 7535475}.
-The National Institute of Standards and Technology (NIST) vehicle teleoperation forum and 5G-Blueprint project are leading the research in this area in the United States and Europe, respectively~\cite{NIST_Auto_Tele1, 5gblueprint_forum1}.
-Some start-up companies (e.g., Zoox, Ottopia, Faction, DriveU.auto) have started testing their prototype of teleoperated vehicles for the mobility services for some specific use-cases~\cite{Faction_News1, driveUauto_News1, Ottopia_news1, Zoox_News1, Vay_2024}.
+\PARstart{I}{n} recent years, autonomous driving has been one of the key areas of attention among the automotive researchers.
+Numerous innovations and cutting-edge technologies have emerged to bring full autonomy in road vehicles.
+Vehicle teleportation is one such technology that originated to provide emergency assistance to autonomous vehicles (AVs) in unusual or difficult driving scenarios~\cite{9973618, davies2018self, zaboli2023survey}.
+However, this technology is also being targeted for tele-operated taxis and delivery services~\cite{5GAA_ToD, 9984654, 198034, 7535475}.
+The National Institute of Standards and Technology (NIST) vehicle tele-operation forum and 5G blueprint project are leading the research in this area in the United States and Europe, respectively~\cite{NIST_Auto_Tele, 5gblueprint_forum}.
+Some start-up companies (e.g., Zoox, Ottopia, Faction, DriveU.auto) have started testing their prototypes of tele-operated vehicles for the mobility services for some specific use cases~\cite{Faction_News, driveUauto_News, Ottopia_news, Zoox_News, Vay_2024}.